NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Site Configuration

-### Server Instance

-Configure and deploy a suitably sized Linux server with a public IP address.
-For the Archive, the production server would be an AWS EC2 instance with a public Elastic IP.
-The EC2 instance size required remains to be empirically determined.

 ### Domain and Hostname

 The set a CNAME record to resolve to a suitable prefix on an available domain to the web server's real or (Translator) proxied internet address.